 This post may contain affiliate links of products that I use and know.
 I will earn a small commission if you purchase through those links, at no extra cost to you.
 Thank you for your support!

 This Vegan Style Orzo With Whipped Dill Broccoli Cream and Toasted Cashews is perfect for busy fall evenings!
-The orzo is coated with an airy, mousse-like whipped cream made of fresh dill, broccoli, soy-based cream and white pepper.
-I sprinkled some toasted cashews on top for the extra-crunch and lovely dose of nuttiness.
+The orzo is coated with an airy, mousse-like whipped cream made of fresh dill, broccoli, soy-based cream, and white pepper.
+I sprinkled some toasted cashews on top for the extra crunch and a lovely dose of nuttiness.
 And, as always, I have a wine pairing tip for you!
 If you have never heard of Grüner Veltliner, this is the perfect occasion to get to know this amazing Austrian grape variety.
 Get a glass and enjoy!

 A few details on the ingredients

 - Broccoli brings a delicate herbaceous flavor profile to the dish.